Retouch Clothing & Fabric Photography Like A Pro: Editing Hacks and Techniques

 Common fabric challenges photographers face include:

 Before diving into advanced techniques, it's crucial to have the right tools in your retouching arsenal.
-These are the foundation for professional, fabric-specific editing that keeps garments looking real, dimensional, and appealing.
+These are the foundations for professional, fabric-specific editing that keeps garments looking real, dimensional, and appealing.

 Frequency Separation